MorphiaOrg/critter/README.md

         </executions>
     </plugin>

-This will generate your criteria classes straight in to src/main/java.
-It's a little less than ideal but it is [changing](https://github.com/evanchooly/critter/issues/4) soon.
-If the `criteriaPkg` option is left out, the code will be generated using `com.antwerkz.critter.criteria`.
+This will generate your criteria classes in `build/generated-sources/critter` and add the directory as a source directory of your maven project.
+If the `criteriaPkg` option is left out, the code will be generated using the package of your entities with `.criteria` appended.
 (The options are shown here for documentation purposes using the default values.
 They can be left out altogether if the defaults are acceptable.)

 Include the dependency in your pom.xml like this:

     <dependency>
         <groupId>com.antwerkz.critter</groupId>
         <artifactId>critter-core</artifactId>
-        <version>2.0.0</version>
+        <version>${critter.version}</version>
     </dependency>

 What difference does it make?